mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 Out of all the Docker alternatives available today, Podman made the most sense for this assignment.
 The main reasons were:

-1.It doesn’t use a daemon, which makes it safer.
+1. It doesn’t use a daemon, which makes it safer.
 Docker relies heavily on a background service called the Docker daemon,while Podman does not have this, and it just runs the containers directly without needing a separate running process

 This gives Podman two advantages:

--Better security (no daemon running all the time)
+- Better security (no daemon running all the time)

--Fewer failure points (if a service crashes, it doesn’t bring containers down)
+- Fewer failure points (if a service crashes, it doesn’t bring containers down)

-2.It supports rootless containers.
+2. It supports rootless containers.
 This means containers can run without requiring admin permissions while Docker can’t always do this properly, especially on Windows.
 This matters because running containers as root can sometimes be risky, and Podman avoids that by design.

-3.It follows the same OCI standards as Docker.
+3. It follows the same OCI standards as Docker.
 This basically means Podman follows the same container standards that Docker does.
 Because of this, Podman can:

--use Docker images
+- use Docker images

--push/pull from Docker registries
+- push/pull from Docker registries

--run containers using the same image format
+- run containers using the same image format

 So there is no need to convert anything and the transition is smooth.

-4.It can use the same Dockerfiles and almost the same commands This was the main reason choosing Podman made life easier for this assignment, since the goal wasn’t to redesign the whole workflow but just use an alternative tool, this compatibility was helpful
+4. It can use the same Dockerfiles and almost the same commands This was the main reason choosing Podman made life easier for this assignment, since the goal wasn’t to redesign the whole workflow but just use an alternative tool, this compatibility was helpful

 Basically, Podman works very similarly to Docker, but with a different architecture and some extra advantages.